nu-cs-sqe/course-project-20252603-team-19-20252603-2/README.md

 the negating the condition.
 However, there is a test or some test in GameEngineTest that causes a timed_out which won't allow the mutant to be killed unless you only keep the advanceToNextLivingPlayer_skipsDeadPlayer test.

+Due to many methods in the model classes are setter, getter, or calling methods from already fully tested classes.
+We decided to not do more mutant test for those and focus more on the classes that actually handle the game logic.

 ## Notes
 When playing the favor card there is a chance that the cards won't show up properly.
 We tried fixing it but recreating the bug is almost impossible and completely random.
 There isn't a series of step that we